-Determine the number of active connections.
-Enter:

-'''

-/etc/vx/diag.d/vxkprint |grep active connections

-'''

-- 2 If active connections value is less than 8, tune nmcom max connections.
-Continue with the following steps. - Pause replication. - Tune the nmcom max connections value to 8.
+- Determine the number of active connections.
+Enter: - # /etc/vx/diag.d/vxkprint |grep active\connections - 2 To increase the active connections for all the data structures, use tune nmcom max connections.
+Continue with the following steps. - Pause replication. - Tune the nmcom max connections value to 2 which increases the connection from 16 to 32.
 In Release 5.1SP1 and later, you can tune this value with the vxtune command.
 Enter:

 '''

-vxtune nmcom_max_connections 8
+vxtune nmcom max connections 2

 '''